 Geophysical Data Technicians measure, record, or evaluate geological data, using sonic, electronic, electrical, seismic, or gravity-measuring instruments to prospect for oil or gas.
 May collect or evaluate core samples or cuttings.

 - Prepare notes, sketches, geological maps, or cross-sections.

-Geophysical Data Technicians with little to no experience tend to make between $24840 and $37930 while the more experienced ones make over $76580 per year.
+Geophysical Data Technicians with little to no experience tend to make between $28020 and $36990 while the more experienced ones can earn over $78220 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Geophysical Data Technician is to move to a higher paying state like AK.
-Right now, the highest paying states for Geophysical Data Technicians are AK, CO, ND, CA and UT.
+One of the easiest ways to increase your salary as a Geophysical Data Technician is to move to a higher paying state like NM.
+Right now, the highest paying states for Geophysical Data Technicians are NM, AK, TX, NE and LA.

-3 other factors that can increase your salary as A Geophysical Data Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Geophysical Data Technician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Geophysical Data Technicians what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Geophysical Data Technicians what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons